hackanoho/hackanoho.github.io/2023dataandcomputingnoho.md

 Some of these ideas have been fleshed out a little with skeleton code provided at <https://github.com/hackanoho/project-ideas>.

+## COVID-19

+To keep the noho safe and make sure there is no have significant spread of Covid-19 during the event, we ask everyone to **take a RAT test on Friday before coming**.

+There will be RATs available on site so people can test again on Saturday morning.

+## Ngā mihi

+Some financial support for this noho has come from [Infosys](https://www.infosys.com/careers/australia-new-zealand.html) which is gratefully acknowledged here.

 ## Questions and answers

 * Q: What do I need to know to come along?
   * A: Not a whole lot.
-The noho is aimed at people with all skill levels in the Faculty who have done or are interested in doing any Stats/Comp Sci/ or similar data/programming type courses
+The noho is aimed at people with all skill levels in the Faculty who have done or are doing any Stats/Comp Sci/ or similar data/programming type courses
 * Q: Do I need to be there the whole time?
-  * A: Ideally you'll be there as long as possible.
-But if you have work or other commitments that mean you can only come for part of it, you can still come along.
+  * A: No. If you have work or other commitments that mean you can only come for part of it, you can still come along.
 * Q: What do I need to bring?
   * A: Accomodation is in the whare nui so bring a sleeping bag and whatever personal items you need.
 If you have a lap-top or other device, you can bring that too.
 * Q: Can I borrow a laptop?